lifeiscontent/storybook-addon-apollo-client/README.md

 ## Versions

 - If you're using Apollo Client 2.x and Storybook 5.x use version 1.x
-- If you're using Apollo Client 2.x and Storybook 6.x use version 2.x
-- If you're using Apollo Client 3.x and Storybook 6.x use version 3.x
+- If you're using Apollo Client 2.x or 3.x and Storybook 6.x use version 4.x

 ## Install